Using recycled water safely

 What not to use recycled water for

 Despite its benefits, recycled water is not safe for consumption or direct contact with the body.
-Customers must avoid using recycled water for:
+It is important to remember that recycled water is not treated to the same standard as drinking water.
+Recycled Water should NOT be used for:

-• Washing clothes or using in washing machines
+- Washing clothes or using a washing machine

 Your responsibilities as a recycled water user